apache/trafficcontrol/tc-health-client/README.md

   polling a Traffic Monitor and you wish to funnel queries through a caching proxy server to limit direct direct connections to Traffic Monitor.

-### tm-update-cycles
+### to-login-dispersion-factor

-  Each time a polling cycle completes a count is incremented.
-When the count reaches **tm-update-cycles**, TrafficOps is polled for a new list of available TrafficMonitors for the CDN and the poll count is reset to 0.
+  This is used to calculate TrafficOps login dispersion.
+It is related to the **tm-poll-interval-seconds**.
+The login dispersion is computed by multiplying **tm-poll-interval-seconds** by the **to-login-dispersion-factor**.
+For example if to-login-dispersion-factor is 90 and the **tm-poll-interval-seconds** is 10s the the dispersion modulo window is 900s.

 ### unavailable-poll-threshold